 - It may be too small for some users

-How to choose the best three-wheeled scooter for the money
+How to choose a three-wheeled scooter

 - Weight capacity – As with all mobility scooters, you should always check the weight limit of a device before buying.
 For most three-wheelers, it’s between 300 and 375 pounds